← Back to All Blog Posts

 Like we said at the beginning of this post, rising consumer expectations don’t have to be a stumbling block.
 In fact, they can help businesses that focus on transparency and communication to delight their existing customers and attract new ones.
 Here are a few best practices for doing just that:

-• Reach out about late deliveries: keeping customers informed means letting them know when expectations change—to make that happen, you need enough internal supply chain visibility to immediately spot delivery exceptions.
+• Reach out about late deliveries and other delays: Keeping customers informed means letting them know when expectations change—to make that happen, you need enough internal supply chain visibility to immediately spot delivery exceptions.
+Not only that, you need to be able to send mass notifications for things like weather events and traffic disruptions that will impact large numbers of customers.

-• Enable two-way communication: even when things are going exactly according to plan, it can be helpful for customers to have the option of contacting your team directly—even if that’s just to let the driver know that the doorbell is out of order.
+• Enable two-way communication: Even when things are going exactly according to plan, it can be helpful for customers to have the option of contacting your team directly—even if that’s just to let the driver know that the doorbell is out of order.
+On the back end, it’s useful to have this in a streamlined chat format so that dispatchers can easily see the conversation and react quickly.

-• Automate as much as possible: you can still give customers that personal touch while sending out messages that have been automatically triggered by your last mile delivery system
+• Automate as much as possible: You can still give customers that personal touch while sending out messages that have been automatically triggered by your last mile delivery system.
+Things that can’t be automated, like next-stop notification, should be configured so drivers or dispatchers can send them with the press of a button.

 Last mile deliveries are not an exact science—there will always be disruptions to contend with and late deliveries to remedy.
 But as we’ve learned from polling consumers, transparency can go a long way towards ensuring a great delivery experience.